nickfargo/state/src/state.coffee.md

         substates = @_.substates or = {}
         do substate.destroy if substate = substates[ name ]

-        substate = if expression instanceof State
+        if expression instanceof State
-        then expression.realize() if expression.superstate is this
+          substate = expression.realize() if expression.superstate is this
+        else
+          { Region } = state # :(
-        else new State this, name, expression
+          StateConstructor = if attributes & CONCURRENT then Region else State substate = new StateConstructor this, name, expression

         return null unless substate